buhrmi/buhrmi/README.md

-Hello.
-You have reached the GitHub profile of buhrmi, web developer and [overall weird person](https://youtu.be/lFtz99Y7_nM).
+This is the GitHub profile of buhrmi, web developer and [overall weird person](https://youtu.be/lFtz99Y7_nM).